ErrorTzy/writings/papers/WS_Draft.md

 The approach to establishing fundamentality through essence is largely due to Kit Fine's series of works (=="Essence and Modality," "Senses of Essence," "Ontological Dependence," and "The Logic of Essence"==).
 Of course, Fine prefers to treat ontological dependence as primitive.
 But Fine acknowledges that this is merely a technical choice, and we can instead define ontological dependence in terms of essence: $x$ depends on $y$ when there is some property $\phi$ (that does not mention $y$) such that in virtue of $x$'s nature it's true that $y$ has $\phi$, but in virtue of $x$'s nature it's not true that everything has $\phi$.
 Formally, according to Fine we can choose to define $x \ge y =_{df} \Box_x(y=y)$ along with other axioms in order to capture the informal definition.

-Here, I do not want to focus on the details of Fine's axiomatic system.
-And I acknowledge that, essence is indeed an intuitive concept upon which *de re* modality should be built, not the other way around.
+Here, I will not go into the details of Fine's axiomatic system.
+And I acknowledge that, essence is indeed a concept upon which *de re* modality should be built, not the other way around.
 Instead, my question is, why should we take essence to be a feature of reality, not a feature of language?
 To show this, we need to show that, if there is an alternative language that attribute essence differently, then that attribution is *objectively* wrong.

 Imagine a set-theoretic creature, maybe a robot called Robo, who perceives every object as a singleton set.
 For example, Robo directly perceives a table as $\{table\}$ and Socrates as $\{Socrates\}$.
 Only by theoretical reconstruction can Robo realize that what she perceives is necessarily related to the individual Socrates.
 For Robo, then, the individual we call Socrates is a theoretical construction from the entity she directly perceives.
 Therefore, from her perspective, Socrates depends on $\{Socrates\}$.[^10]